Tennessee

 A. Voting

-In the summer of 2023, rights restoration became even more challenging, when state election officials issued an interpretation of a state supreme court decision requiring all persons with a felony conviction to first regain all of their civil rights (including firearms rights) from a court or via a pardon, and then obtain a certificate of restoration from election officials, before being pernmitted to register.
-See https://www.documentcloud.org/documents/23884628-20230721-restoration-of-voting-rights, discussed in section on “Out-of-state convictions” below.
+In the summer of 2023, voting rights restoration became even more challenging in Tennessee, when state election officials issued an interpretation of a state supreme court decision requiring all persons with a felony conviction to first regain all of their civil rights (including firearms rights) from a court or via a pardon, and then obtain a certificate of restoration from election officials, before being permitted to register.
+See also “Out-of-state convictions” below.
 See also Jacob Sullum, Tennessee Says Residents Can’t Vote if They Have Lost Their Gun Rights, Reason, Jan.
 24, 2024.

 Payment of court debt and child support: A certificate may not be issued unless a person has paid “all restitution . . . ordered by the court as part of the sentence,” and “paid all court costs assessed against the person at the conclusion of the person’s trial,” and “is current in all child support obligations.” § 40-29-202(b)(1)-(2), (c).
 See Bianca Fortis, How Tennessee Disenfranchised 21% of Its Black Citizens — ProPublica, Nov.
 8, 2022.1 Persons convicted of murder, rape, treason, or voter fraud are permanently ineligible to vote unless pardoned.
 Id. § 40-29-204.

-Subsequent to this decision, Tennessee election officials announced that all those with felony convictions who want their voting rights back (including those with in-state convictions) must first get their full citizenship rights (including firearms rights) restored by a judge or show they were pardoned in their state of conviction, then seek a certificate of restoration from Tennessee election officials. https://www.theguardian.com/us-news/2023/jul/22/tennessee-toughens-voting-rules-for-people-with-felony-convictions,
+Out-of-State Convictions: In 2023, the Tennessee Supreme Court held that that those with out-of-state convictions must be restored in jurisdiction of conviction AND in addition they must obtain restoration in Tennessee.
+See Falls v.
+Goins, 673 S.W.
+3d 173 (Tenn.
+2023).
+Subsequent to this decision, Tennessee election officials announced a new policy applicable to all with felony convictions who want their voting rights back (including those with in-state convictions) must first get their full citizenship rights (including firearms rights) restored by a judge or show they were pardoned in their state of conviction, before they may seek a certificate of restoration from Tennessee election officials.

 B. Jury and public office

 Persons convicted of a felony are disqualified from office unless and until their rights have been restored by a court.
 Tenn.
-Code Ann. § 40-20-114(a).2 See also § 8-18-101(1) (disqualifying “[t]hose who have been convicted of offering or giving a bribe, or of larceny, or any other offense declared infamous by law, unless restored to citizenship in the mode pointed out by law”).
+Code § 40-20-114(a).
+Prior to 2007, this prohibition applied only to persons “sentenced to the penitentiary, either on the state or federal level.”
+The ban was broadened by 2007 Tenn.
+Laws Pub.
+Ch.
+325, § 1.
+See also § 8-18-101(1) (disqualifying “[t]hose who have been convicted of offering or giving a bribe, or of larceny, or any other offense declared infamous by law, unless restored to citizenship in the mode pointed out by law”).
 Those convicted of a crime while in “elected public office at the federal level” are “forever disqualified” from holding public office, unless pardoned. § 40-20-114(b).
-In addition, The effect of a sentence of imprisonment in the penitentiary is to put an end to the right of the inmate to execute the office of executor, administrator or guardian, fiduciary or conservator, and operates as a removal from office. § 40-20-115.
+In addition, “the effect of a sentence of imprisonment in the penitentiary is to put an end to the right of the inmate to execute the office of executor, administrator or guardian, fiduciary or conservator, and operates as a removal from office. § 40-20-115

 C. Firearms